awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v1.md

-# Creating a service using the classic console<a name="create-service-console-v1"></a>
+# Creating a service using the Classic Amazon ECS console<a name="create-service-console-v1"></a>

 **Important**
 Amazon ECS has provided a new console experience for creating a service\.
-For more information, see [Creating a service using the new console](create-service-console-v2.md)\.
+For more information, see [Creating a service using the New Amazon ECS console](create-service-console-v2.md)\.
 If you are creating a Windows service for the Fargate launch type, you must use the classic console\.

 The Amazon ECS console provides a create service wizard which guides you through each step to create a service\.
 Use the following pages explain each step in more detail\.